Kia ora!

 Peter Saxton is the Principal Investigator.
 You can contact him at p.saxton@auckland.ac.nz or 09 373 7599 extension 81434.

-• This is a survey about sex between men, blood donation and HIV prevention.
-We will use the information to investigate alternatives to the current blood donation policy that excludes many MSM.
-The information will also be used to improve HIV prevention and sexual health services.
+This is a survey about sex between men, HIV prevention, and sexual health.
+We will use the information to improve HIV prevention and sexual health services.

 Please complete the survey only once this year.

-• The survey is confidential and anonymous.
-We ask questions about yourself, your sex life, testing for HIV and sexually transmitted infections (STIs), attitudes and your opinions about blood donation policy for gay and bisexual men.
+The survey is confidential and anonymous.
+We ask questions about yourself, your sex life, testing for HIV and sexually transmitted infections (STIs), and attitudes.

-• By taking part, you are helping to improve blood donation policies in Aotearoa NZ and are helping to improve health and wellbeing for gay, bisexual and other MSM, by arming advocates, researchers and organisations with the information they need to make things better.
+By taking part, you are helping to improve health and wellbeing for gay, bisexual and other MSM, by arming advocates, researchers and organisations with the information they need to make things better.
 You will get to access survey findings online through the study website.
-At the end of this survey you will also get a chance to provide a blood specimen.
-You will receive a $10 gift voucher if you choose to do this.
-We will state the benefits and risks of providing a specimen when you get to that part.

-• Taking part is completely voluntary.
+Taking part is completely voluntary.
 You can stop the survey at any time without any disadvantage to you.
 Choosing to participate or not will not affect your future access to services.
 The only information you have to give is your age, sexuality and country you live in to check you are eligible to participate.
 After that, you can skip any questions you wish, without needing to give any reason for doing so – just press the ‘next’ arrow.
 Every time you click the next arrow in the survey, your responses from the last page are saved.
 If you choose to exit, your answers will be saved automatically.
 This means your responses will still be recorded, even if you exit from the survey or do not complete it.
 The information you provide is confidential and anonymous.
-We do not collect anyone’s names or any other information that might be able to identify you, unless you choose to provide a blood specimen.
+We do not collect anyone’s names or any other information that might be able to identify you, unless you choose to provide an email address we can contact you at for future research.
 We will collect IP addresses, which are unique numbers based on the internet connection used for the survey.
 Your IP address does not identify you or your current address to us.
 We will only use IP addresses to double check for multiple responses from the same person.
 When we are finished collecting responses, we will delete all the IP addresses that are collected.
 We will not publish any information where someone could guess your identity.
-This means we will not share any results where the number of responses is so small (e.g., people from a small town) that someone might be able to guess who the person is.
+This means we will not share any results where the number of responses is so small (e.g. people from a small town) that someone might be able to guess who the person is.

-• We will upload results and reports on our study website as soon as they are ready.
+We will upload results and reports on our study website as soon as they are ready.
 We will also publish scientific articles, report findings at conferences and share results through media.
-You can also download the Participant Information Sheet by clicking here.
+You can find a copy of this information sheet on the study website spots.org.nz.

 Associate Professor Peter Saxton (Principal Investigator)